saadatt/mocha_sample_testing/README.md

 ##                             Course Project
-###          Unit testing under mocha framework and with chai assertion library
+###               Unit testing under mocha framework with a use of chai assertion library

 #### Introduction